-But there were many events that precede the above.
+But many events precede the above.
 The founder of the Mycenaean Kingdom was the war hero Perseus.
 When his last descendant, King Eurystheus died, the people voted for Atreus to be their new King.
 Atreuse’s brother, Thyestes, seduced his wife.
 Atreus took his revenge by killing Thyeste’s two sons and then serving them to their father.
 Filled with rage and disgust, Thyestes cursed Atreus and his children.
 Great unhappiness was to haunt them thereafter.

-Even though the archaeological evidence speaks against that, the famous Golden Mask of Agamemnon actually belonged to the famous King.
+Even though the archaeological evidence speaks against that, the famous Golden Mask of Agamemnon belonged to the famous King.
 It is also one of the most famous findings of the ancient world.
-It is displayed in the National Archaeological Museum of Athens City, along with several other objects from the excavations in Mycenae Archaeological Site.
-Several of the tombs in Mycenae Archaeological Site.
+It is on display in the National Archaeological Museum of Athens City, along with several other objects from the excavations in the Mycenae Archaeological Site.

 See the Mycenae Archaeological Site with one of our tours: